WhaleYogurt/GrapGunSim/README.md

 1. Ensure you have [Unity](https://unity.com/) installed on your machine.
 2. Clone or download this repository.
 3. Open the `GrapGunSim` project in Unity.
-4. Navigate to the `Assets` directory and load the main scene.
+4. Load the main directory and load the main scene.

 ## Usage

 1. Play the main scene in Unity.
-2. Use the controls (please specify) to operate the grappling gun and interact with the environment.
+2. Use the wasd to operate the grappling gun and interact with the environment.

 ## Contribution

 Contributions are welcome!
-Please read the contribution guidelines (if any) before submitting pull requests or raising issues.

 ## License

 None atm